Dynamical-Systems-Laboratory/ContinuificationControl/README.md

 For any information, please contact one of the authors.

-[Maffettone et al, 2023]: G.C.
-Maffettone, L. Liguori, E. Palermo, M. di Bernardo, M. Porfiri, "Hybrid platform for swarm robotics: experiments and high-dimensional continuification control", 2023, https://arxiv.org/abs/2310.01573
+[Maffettone et al, 2024]: G.C.
+Maffettone, L. Liguori, E. Palermo, M. di Bernardo, M. Porfiri, "Mixed Reality Environment and High-Dimensional Continuification Control for Swarm Robotics", Accepted for publication in IEEE Transactions on Control Systems Technology (in press), 2024, https://arxiv.org/abs/2310.01573